pink-cupcakes/SmartCar/README.md

 ```
 Note: `go test ./...` should be run from the root directory for the project.
 These are unit tests for the API.

 There are additional end to end tests I used on sandbox.py - but they aren't intended for robust smoke tests.
 It is comprehensive in that all API requests are accessed, and has a few variations(invalid vehicleID, invalid resource, etc.), but no assertions.
+This does include basic performance metrics, and the average response time is ~10ms

 Results for sandbox requests against the API are saved in sandbox_results.json